priyabrata-patra/banglakeyboard.js/README.md

 ## Installation

-First, download the banglakeyboard.js file and add it to the <head> section of your HTML code, or copy the CDN link below and add it to the <head> section.
+First, download the banglakeyboard.js file and add it to the &lt;head&gt; section of your HTML code, or copy the CDN link below and add it to the &lt;head&gt; section.

 ### CDN